 Strengths, weaknesses, life ambitions, strange quirks—know your story.

-“what would you do if…” questions—but be ready to talk about leadership, teamwork, drama.
+“What would you do if…” questions—but be ready to talk about leadership, teamwork, drama.

 Pro tip?
 Be real.
 You want to sound like a real human and not a developing LinkedIn profile.
 Confidence dies hard, but nobody likes a robot.